 Keywords and Longtail Keywords

-A website ranking is it’s position in the search engine.
+A website’s ranking is its position in the search engine.
 So if you rank number 1, you are position number 1.
 Number 8 and you are number 8.
-It’s important to point out though, that this does not include adword ranknigs.
+It’s important to point out though, that this does not include adword rankings.
 This is purely a rank for your organic search position when we’re talking from an SEO perspective.
 If you rank 96, then you have some work to do in optimising your website for that keyword.

 Alt tags stand for the alt attributes.
 Alt tags are used to describe the image in your content as it loads (or doesn’t load) on your page.
-So if you had an article or page relating to fish and chips (being the keyword), your alt tag for at least one of the images, and most likely the featured of primary image should be fish and chips.
+So if you had an article or page relating to fish and chips, your alt tag for at least one of the images, and most likely the featured of the primary image should be fish and chips.
 Search engines use this alt tag for indexing images in their image indexing.

 Meta Data and Description

-Meta data is the descriptive information about your article.
+Metadata is the descriptive information about your page or article.
 Typically known as the meta description.
-This is the snippet of text which shows up in the search engine results page (SERP) so plays an important role in people finding your information and website.
+This is the snippet of text which shows up on the search engine results page (SERP).
+It plays an important role in people finding your information and website.
 It typically sits under the SEO title or page header.
 Search engines place less emphasis on this now as they focus more on deep-quality content, It still plays a vital role when people first analyse the results.

 Inbound, Outbound and Back Links